bacnet-stack/bacnet-stack/trunk/bacnet-stack/license/readme.txt

-This BACnet protocol stack implementation is specifically designed for the embedded BACnet appliance, using a GPL with exception license (like eCos), which means that any changes to the core code that are distributed get to come back into the core code, but the BACnet library can be linked to proprietary code without it becoming GPL.
+This BACnet protocol stack implementation is specifically designed for the embedded BACnet appliance, using a GPL with exception license (like eCos), which means that any changes to the core code that are distributed must be made available in accordance with section (3) of the GNU General Public License.
+However, the BACnet library can be linked to proprietary code without the proprietary code becoming GPL.

 The text of the GPL exception included in each source file is as follows: